 The information provided on this page is for educational purposes only.
 The Modest Wallet is a financial publisher that does not offer any personal financial advice or advocate the purchase or sale of any security or investment for any specific individual.

 Everyone has an opinion about almost everything.
-Our opinions may not be the most authoritative, or even the most informed, but we can all be forgiven for having our own point of view on almost everything under the sun.
-From toothbrushes to the latest election, we have our favorites, and our not-so-favorites.
+Our opinions may not be the most authoritative or even the most informed, but we can all be forgiven for having our own point of view on almost everything under the sun.
+From toothbrushes to the latest election, we have our favorites and our not-so-favorites.

 Lucky for us, there’s a way to monetize our opinions.
 Did you know there are paid research studies?
 In other words, we can turn our opinions into cold, hard cash.
 A wealth of online companies conduct surveys, focus groups, product tests, and other opinion-measuring processes, and many of them consistently take on new members.

-Best Paid Research Studies Companies
+Best Companies That Offer Paid Research Studies

 Not all research study companies are alike.
 Some offer what amounts to peanuts for your valuable consumer intelligence, while others don’t pay anything at all.
 We’ve weeded those out of this list, so you’ll only see reputable companies that pay the most green for your opinions.

 Survey Junkie is primarily an online survey company.
 After you register (which is free, by the way) and enter your demographic and profile information, you’ll be sent multiple survey offers that you may or may not qualify for.
 The pay for these is on the low side, averaging out at approximately $1.00 to $1.50 per short survey.